niuiic/flow/packages/doc/docs/guide/debug.md

 ## flow

-Inject an inspector with `inspect`.
+Inject an inspector with `inject`.

 ::: warning
 Do not modify `data`, or subsequent steps will be affected.